rajgop1/hiltroncalcweb/README.md

 # Hiltron Calc ( Computer 🖥️ Coaching) Website

-This is a website created for the company i previously worked as a Teacher
-As it is Dynamic Website The orignal link to the wesbite is http://hiltroncalckotdwara.great-site.net/
+This is a website created for the company i previously worked as a Teacher As it is Dynamic Website The orignal link to the wesbite is http://hiltroncalckotdwara.great-site.net/ The website have an additional Admin Link for the administrators

 ## Technologies Used
 To Create this website I Used